linemos/kubernetes-intro/README.md

-# Introduction to Kubernets in Google Cloud Platform
+# Introduction to Kubernetes in Google Cloud Platform

-This is an introduction to Kubernetes.
+This is an introduction to Kubernetes
 During this workshop you will learn how to deploy a frontend application and a backend application on a Kubernetes cluster on Google Cloud.